lennoknet/vein-server/README.md

 # VEIN Server

 This is a guided bash script for easy setup of a VEIN dedicated server and backup functions for command line interface (CLI) users only.
-The dashboard installation is currently deactivated.
+The dashboard installation is currently deactivated!

 This solution consists of a bash script that automates the process described at https://ramjet.notion.site/dedicated-servers (as of May 2, 2025), a backup script that can manually or daily backup the servers save data.